ESA title

 Service/ system concept

-Constellr provides reliable nighttime Land Surface Temperature (LST) data to support advanced analytics and decision-making.
-Using its own satellites, constellr measures how warm or cool the Earth’s surface is during the night.
+The service provides reliable, high-resolution night-time Land Surface Temperature (LST) data to support advanced analytics and decision-making.
+Using its proprietary thermal infrared satellite constellation, constellr measures the temperature of the Earth's surface during the night, addressing a critical gap in current Earth observation capabilities.

 Space Added Value